holladileep/CSYE7245-Spring2021-Labs/dask/README.md

 ### Tutorial

 Complete step-by-step instructions and explanations are documented in the `dask_lab.ipynb` Jupyter notebook.
+Run the notebook by starting your jupyter server.
+If you do not have it installed, run `pip install notebook` and start the server by running `jupyter notebok`.